Understand Your Brand captures my process of how I help clients with brand development and brand expression.

 People process information by putting ideas into language.
 Ideas must be shared before they can move into action.
 Words matter.

 Writing is our core in-house competency.
 We have years of experience with technical and business writing, and members of our extended team are published writers of fiction, literary non-fiction, and recorded music.

 Excellent written content is required for internal communications, human resources, sales collateral, customer service, advertising scripts, and investor/stakeholder relations.
 We write content that is concise, compelling and interesting as possible, but fully congruent with your brand assets.
-We help you to understand your brand to ensure authenticity, and we align this authentity with your marketing communications.
+We help you to understand your brand to ensure authenticity with your messaging, and we align this authentity with your marketing communications.
 We then help you to share that understanding.
 Your communications tools should look great (and they will), but your written and spoken content must be great first.